Solar reviews Mission Solar

 Over 81%-84% of rated power output after 25 years

 The standard product warranty for Mission Solar panels is 12 years which can be extended to 25 years for some panels.
-On top of it the company issues a 25 year performance warranty.
-After 25 years in service PV modules should retain around 81%-84% of their initial power output.
+On top of it, the company issues a 25-year performance warranty.
+After 25 years in service, PV modules should retain around 81%-84% of their initial power output.
 The extension option for product warranty is certainly nice and overall Mission Solar warranties look alright for the industry.
 Degradation rates could certainly be lower though.

-Since Mission Solar is a USA-based company, it should be easy for American citizens to receive quality customer’s support and discuss the warranty conditions and terms, if needed.
+Since Mission Solar is a USA-based company, it should be easy for American citizens to receive quality customer support and discuss the warranty conditions and terms, if needed.
 The product undergoes a series of tests before it goes out, quality reviews look good and overall we see no reasons to worry about possible issues with Mission Solar panels or with getting warranty support.

 We’ve covered a lot about Mission Solar panels already.
 To simplify the data and organize it better, let’s list down their advantages and disadvantages, starting with all the positive things.